Endangered Species Youth Art Contest

 All winners and honorable mentions artwork will be highlighted on the Zoo’s website and social media pages, and in the Zoo’s summer WILD Magazine issue.

-Congratulations to the student winners of the 2025 Endangered Species Youth Art Contest!
-The Zoo’s 8th annual contest received hundreds off art submissions from creative and talented young artists from across New England.
+Congratulations to the student winners of the 2026 Endangered Species Youth Art Contest!
+The Zoo’s 9th annual contest received hundreds off art submissions from creative and talented young artists from across New England.
 Big thanks to the countless teachers who helped their students take part in this year’s contest and for helping us raise awareness of endangered species everywhere.
 Thank you to our co-partner, Jerry’s Artarama of Providence, for their continual support.
-See their works in the Zoo’s Big Backyard exhibit through May 2026.
+See their works in the Zoo’s Big Backyard exhibit from June 2026 through May 2027.

 Saving Blue Whales is very important because they play a huge part in our ecosystem.
 To be specific, the Blue Whale is the largest animal living on earth today.
 Despite their size, they eat tiny krill and shrimp like crustaceans.
 If the Blue Whale became extinct there would be too many krill and crustaceans which would cause an imbalance in the sea’s delicate ecosystem.
 A message I would like to emphasize is that man-made pollution in the sea, especially micro plastics, is a major contributor as to why Blue Whales are endangered.
 Micro plastics come from a lot of household packaging and consumer products.
 Using paper bags instead of plastic is a start to protecting our oceans.
 My piece of artwork is made from reused plastic items that can be found in any household.
 To conclude, I believe that we need to be more careful with the environment and try to protect our oceans, and all its inhabitants, especially the Blue Whale!